OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 - `front`: easy to keep consistent during edition
 - `front`: intermediate invalid states than can be reached during edition have to be encodable
-- `front`: when deleting a waypoint that is referenced by margins, the position of the deleted waypoint within the path must be preserved until the situation is resolved
 - `import`: path waypoint locations can be specified using UIC operational point codes
 - `import`: support fixed scheduled arrival times at stops and arbitrary points
 - `import` `edition`: train schedules must be self-contained: they cannot be described using the result of pathfinding or simulations